 Phase 2: Interview

-Applicants who successfully move to Phase 2 of the selection process will be emailed an interview invitation as well as a group interview explanation and Confidentiality form.
+Applicants who successfully move to Phase 2 of the selection process will be emailed an interview invitation.

-- Group interviews will not begin until February to ensure a sufficient applicant pool.
+- Interviews will not begin until February to ensure a sufficient applicant pool.

 - The applicant will receive two weeks' notice of the scheduled interview, when possible.

-Interviewees should attend the group interview session in person.
-Individuals residing outside of Alberta may have the opportunity to participate in a web video conference group interview.
-Please note that web video conference group interviews may be delayed until there are sufficient web video conference applicants to complete a group interview session.
+Interviewees should attend the interview session in person.
+Individuals residing outside of Alberta may have the opportunity to participate in a conference call.

 Step 5: Log in to mySAIT.ca to check your admission status.
 If eligible, your status will indicate that you're "In Selection."